pokemogukunns/t/README.md

 (get URL from the clipboard and download the audio only)

 $ python3 main.py -c -r 480p
-(get URL from clipboard and then download the video with 480p resolution.)
+(get URL from clipboard and download the video with 480p resolution.)